telerik/kendo-ui-core/docs/jsp/tags/notification/overview.md

 ### Templates

-Before reading through this section, make sure you are familiar with the [Kendo UI templates]({% slug overview_kendoui_templatescomponent %}).
+Before reading on, make sure you are familiar with the [Kendo UI templates]({% slug overview_kendoui_templatescomponent %}).

 The Notification widget allows the configuration of multiple templates.
 Each template is used together with its corresponding [notification type](#configuration-Notification) (either build-in or custom).
-If you define a custom template for a built-in notification type, you are no longer able to use the corresponding built-in template, but you are still able to use the shorthand show methods.
+If you define a custom template for a built-in notification type, you are no longer able to use the corresponding built-in template, but you can still use the shorthand show methods.

 The example below demonstrates how to use templates when configuring the Notification.